niart/Ant_racer/README.md

 # Ant_racer,
-## a virtual Multi-agent pursuit-evasion platform based on OpenAI/Gym and Mujoco
+## a virtual multi-agent pursuit-evasion platform based on OpenAI/Gym and Mujoco
 This project is a variant of multi-agent game platform TripleSumo ([Paper](https://link.springer.com/chapter/10.1007/978-3-031-15908-4_15), [repository]( https://github.com/niart/triplesumo)).
 A live demo of this game can be found [HERE](https://www.youtube.com/watch?v=egSRK1eWnf4).
 You're welcome to visit the author's [Youtube page](https://www.youtube.com/@intelligentautonomoussyste5467/videos) to find more about her work.
 Contact her at niwang.cs@gmail.com if you have inquiry.